Kilenaitor/workshop/README.md

 NOTE: This process might take a while so be patient!
 ALSO NOTE: A screen will pop up while the script is running, DO NOT TRY TO LOG IN TO IT LEAVE IT BE

 Once the script has completed, go back to the screen that popped up.
 Your username is `vagrant` and password is `vagrant`.
-Once you're logged in, type `startx` then enter.
-You should see a GUI desktop now.
+You should be seeing a desktop GUI starting after that!

 # Next Steps
 On the VM, you can open firefox by going to `Applications` then searching for `firefox`.
 You can also open up a terminal by searching for `terminal`.